Build4Build/DigitalInfluencer/README.md

 ## Changing the Niche/Theme
 - Edit the `NICHE` variable in `.env` to any topic (e.g., "crypto news", "AI breakthroughs", etc.).
+- Update the `VIDEO_TITLE` to match your niche (e.g., "Crypto Daily Updates", "AI News Weekly").
+- Customize the `KEYWORDS` with comma-separated search terms relevant to your niche (e.g., "Bitcoin,Ethereum,cryptocurrency,crypto market,blockchain").
 - The bot will fetch and summarize news for the new topic automatically.

 ## Scheduling (Optional)